 Linsey had no confidence and little idea what she wanted to do.
 The Learning Hub gave her opportunities, showed her what was available and potential careers.
 She was offered a work placement course called Activate, a five-week pre-employment programme comprising classroom sessions and work experience.
 After completion Linsey applied for an apprenticeship within the Trust, with an opportunity to gain a business administration NVQ 2.
 Her application was successful.

 Linsey completed her apprenticeship with Ambulatory Care and was offered a post as an admin assistant.
 Later, she moved to a day-case ward and decided to progress further as a support secretary, working with consultants and patients.
 She undertook AMSPAR, a level 3 admin qualification at evening school.
 Linsey qualified as a medical secretary and worked at this until her manager suggested she studied for a foundation degree in business management.
-She completed this in 2017 and is now a team leader and office manager of medical secretaries.
+Having completed this Linsey is now a team leader and office manager of medical secretaries.

 Linsey said: “I owe the Hub a lot, for believing in me when no one else did.
 The Journey to your career path isn’t an easy one but if you are lucky enough to have a second chance like I did or be given an opportunity… take it, you never know where it will take you.”